Hands typing on a laptop while working on copy for a private practice therapist website

 You Don’t Need a Fancy Website.

-• A website that works and say what you do, clearly
+• A website that clearly communicates what you do and who you help

-• Language you can use everywhere: your site, directories, consult calls, networking
+• Language you can use everywhere: your site, directories, consult calls, and networking

-• A caseload that reflects the work you want to be doing
+• A caseload that reflects the work you actually want to be doing

 • A website you're confident enough to actually send people to

-• Mental space because your website is no longer something you're avoiding
+• Mental space freed up because your website is no longer something you're avoiding

 From the blog